Navigating with Annealing Guidance Scale in Diffusion Space: Overview

 which encourages the optimized input \( z_0 \) to both align with the conditional signal \( c \) and remain consistent with the model distribution.
 Here, \( z_t \) is the noisy latent corresponding to \( z_0 \), \( \epsilon \) is the sampled true noise, and \( \epsilon_t^c \) is the conditional prediction of the model.

-Recent work~\cite{chung2024cfg++} adopts this loss formulation to reinterpret guidance as a diffusion-based inverse problem~\cite{chung2022diffusion}.
-By solving for \( z_0 \) under the constraint that it lies on the clean data manifold \( p_0(z) \), this approach yields a sampling scheme similar to CFG.
+Recent work~\cite{chung2024cfg++} adopts this loss formulation to reinterpret CFG within the framework of diffusion-based inverse problems~\cite{chung2022diffusion}.
+From this perspective, CFG can be seen as implicitly seeking a solution $z_0$ that minimizes the SDS loss, under the constraint that it lies on the clean data manifold $p_0(z)$.

-This reformulation, termed CFG++, introduces two key modifications to ensure \( z_0 \) is on the image manifold: (1) it restricts the guidance scale \( w \)~{\footnote{For simplicity, we use $w$ to interchangeably denote the guidance scale of both CFG and CFG++.} to the interval \( [0, 1] \) ; and (2) in contrast to CFG, which uses the guided noise prediction \( \hat{\epsilon}_t \) for both denoising and renoising when computing \( z_{t-1} \) from \( z_t \), CFG++ uses \( \hat{\epsilon}_t \) for denoising but reintroduces noise using the unconditional prediction \( \epsilon_t^\varnothing \).
-We refer to the supplement for the full algorithm.
+This reformulation, termed CFG++, introduces inference-time modifications to ensure \( z_0 \) is on the image manifold: (1) it restricts the guidance scale \( w \)~{\footnote{For simplicity, we use $w$ to interchangeably denote the guidance scale of both CFG and CFG++.} to the interval \( [0, 1] \) ; and (2) in contrast to CFG, which uses the guided noise prediction \( \hat{\epsilon}_t \) for both denoising and renoising when computing \( z_{t-1} \) from \( z_t \), CFG++ uses \( \hat{\epsilon}_t \) for denoising but reintroduces noise using the unconditional prediction \( \epsilon_t^\varnothing \).
+For more details, we refer to Algorithm\ifthenelse{\boolean{acm}} { 3 } { ~\ref{alg:cfgpp_inference} }in the supplement.

 With these adjustments, Eq.~\eqref{eq:cfg_sampling} can be interpreted as a manifold-constrained gradient descent (MCG) step~\cite{chung2022improving,chung2023decomposed} toward minimizing the SDS loss, thereby enhancing prompt alignment.
 Notably, the MCG is approximated at each step by